varun-3112/webline_social_media/README.md

   * Login API

 * Above two APIs will return JWT in response, which can be used in Bearer Authorization to access other APIs.
 Default validity is 5 minutes, which can be changed in application.properties.
+* I have used HS256 algorithm to sign the JWT.
+The secret key is provided in the application.properties file.

 ### Build Backend (SpringBoot Java)
 ```bash